 Wildwood Police end state of emergency for boardwalk after "numerous incidents of civil unrest"

 WILDWOOD, N.J.
-(CBS) -- Wildwood Police have ended a state of emergency declaration that temporarily restricted access to the Wildwood Boardwalk after "numerous incidents of civil unrest."
+(CBS) -- Wildwood Police ended a state of emergency declaration early Monday that temporarily restricted access to the Wildwood Boardwalk after "numerous incidents of civil unrest."

-The state of emergency was lifted at 6 a.m. on Monday, several hours after it was issued earlier in the morning.
+The state of emergency was lifted at 6 a.m., several hours after it was issued.

 "The City of Wildwood was able to effectively address numerous incidents of civil unrest and ensure the safety and welfare of our residents and visitors," the Wildwood Police Department said in a statement.
 "These measures were necessary to ensure public safety and maintain law and order within our jurisdiction.
 As of this time the state of emergency has been rescinded and we thank everyone for their cooperation."

+A spokeswoman for Wildwood said the city will release a statement Monday afternoon that addresses what exactly officials were referring to when they said "civil unrest."
+CBS News Philadelphia asked multiple times but the city has not made any leaders available for interviews on Monday.

-Police initially alerted the public about the state of emergency with posts on Facebook and X, warning people to stay away from the boardwalk and explaining that the measure was necessary to protect the "public health, safety, and welfare" of residents and visitors.
+Police initially alerted the public about the state of emergency with posts on Facebook and X around midnight, warning people to stay away from the boardwalk and explaining that the measure was necessary to protect the "public health, safety, and welfare" of residents and visitors.

+One boardwalk business owner said he closed his business before midnight and was surprised the state of emergency went out since it was calm at that time.

 This comes after an unrelated incident on the boardwalk in Ocean City, N.J. where a 15-year-old boy was stabbed Saturday night.